 A trivalent impurity like gallium, having three valence electrons is added to germanium crystal in a small amount.
-Each atom of the impurity fits in the germanium crystal in such a way that its three valence electrons form covalent bonds with the three surrounding germanium atoms as shown in the figure below.
+Each atom of the impurity fits in the germanium crystal in such a way that its three valence electrons form covalent bonds with the three surrounding germanium atoms as shown in the figure below:

 Hence, the fourth covalent bond is incomplete, having one electron short.
 This missing electron is known as a Hole.
 Thus, each gallium atom provides one hole in the germanium crystal.

 Energy Band Diagram of p-Type Semiconductor

-The energy band diagram of a p-Type Semiconductor is shown below.
+The energy band diagram of a p-type Semiconductor is shown below:

 A large number of holes or vacant space in the covalent bond is created in the crystal with the addition of the trivalent impurity.
 A small or minute quantity of free electrons is also available in the conduction band.

-They are produced when thermal energy at room temperature is imparted to the germanium crystal forming electron-hole pairs.
+They are produced when thermal energy at room temperature is imparted to the germanium crystal-forming electron-hole pairs.
 But the holes are more in number as compared to the electrons in the conduction band.
 It is because of the predominance of holes over electrons that the material is called as a p-type semiconductor.

-Conduction Through p Type Semiconductor
+Conduction Through p-Type Semiconductor

-The conductivity of n type semiconductor is nearly double to that of p type semiconductor.
-The electrons available in the conduction band of the n type semiconductor are much more movable than holes available in the valence band in a p type semiconductor.
-The mobility of holes is poor as they are more bound to the nucleus.
+The conductivity of an n-type semiconductor is nearly double to that of p-type semiconductor.
+The electrons available in the conduction band of the n-type semiconductor are much more movable than holes available in the valence band in a p-type semiconductor.

-Even at the room temperature the electron hole pairs are formed.
-These free electrons which are available in minute quantity also carry a little amount of current in the p type semiconductors.
+Even at the room temperature, the electron-hole pairs are formed.
+These free electrons which are available in minute quantity also carry a little amount of current in the p-type semiconductors.

-Also See: n Type Semiconductor
+Also See: n-Type Semiconductor